brobzilla/handbrake-batch-transcode/README.md

 # handbrake-batch-transcode
 Python script to take a directory of video files and transcode them.
-For Brian Fowler
+For Brian Fowler I'm hoping this script will run on Linux, Mac, and Windows.

 ### Usage
 Run the script and it takes two parameters the input dir and the output dir.